SystemsApproach/7E/introduction/architecture.rst

 The Internet architecture is often depicted by a diagram similar to the one shown in :numref:`Figure %s <fig-internet>`.
-The diagram is noteworthy because of it's hourglass shape—wide at the top, narrow in the middle, and wide at the bottom.
+The diagram is noteworthy because of its hourglass shape—wide at the top, narrow in the middle, and wide at the bottom.
 This shape actually reflects an important design philosophy of the Internet.
 IP serves as the focal point for the architecture—it defines a common method for